choria-io/website/blog/content/post/2021/04/01/reducing-connection-overhead.md

 ## Deploying a leaf node

 The choria-choria Puppet module recently gained the capacity to configure leaf nodes ([#239](https://github.com/choria-io/puppet-choria/pull/239)).
-It is part of the [March release](/blog/post/2021/03/29/april_releases/).
+It is part of the [March release](/blog/post/2021/03/29/april_releases/) of Choria and require at least Choria Server version 0.21.1.
 This section shows how to proceed.

 Before starting, you might want to measure the latency when you start to compare with what you have at the end.
 Let's use `choria ping` for this purpose: